 Here, we will discuss a few tips which will help you in avoiding many welding problems.
 First of all, you should use heat sinks.
 They are necessary for attaching wires of sensitive electric components like integrated circuits and transistors.

 Secondly, try your best to keep the soldering iron tip neat and clean.
-A neat iron tip will ensure better heat conduction, and it will result in an improved joint.
-You can use a damped sponge to clean the tip.
+An excellent iron tip will ensure better heat conduction, and it will result in an improved joint.
+You can use a damped sponge to clean the end.
 Thirdly, make sure that the soldered joints are correct.
 Because in complex circuits, there is a chance that some of the soldered connections are not there.
 So, checking after soldering each electronic component will save the frustration at the end.
 You need to confirm that joints are there.

-Fourthly, you should first solder the small electronic components.
+Fourthly, you should first solder the tiny electronic components.
 Small components include diodes, resistors, jumper wires, and similar items.
-And, large components are like transistors and capacitors.
-This tip will make components assembling on PCB easier for you.
+And, significant features are like transistors and capacitors.
+This tip will make parts assembling on PCB easier for you.
 Further, you should also solder the sensitive electronics components at the end.
 It will help in avoiding any damages to them while you are soldering other components.
-Sensitive components include MOSFETs, CMOS, ICs, microcontrollers, etc.
+Sharp features include MOSFETs, CMOS, ICs, microcontrollers, etc.

 In the end, this is a health tip: make sure to work in a room with sufficient ventilation.
-You should avoid the smoke generated from the soft solder.
-This smoke is toxic, and plenty of ventilation will make sure that it doesn’t build up in your room.
+It would help if you avoided the smoke generated from the soft solder.
+This smoke is toxic, and plenty of ventilation will ensure that it doesn’t build up in your room.
 Figure 8 illustrates the smoke that forms during the soldering process.

 Figure 8The smoke that forms during the soldering process